colinmorris/colinmorris.github.com/_posts/2021-02-02-compound-curse-words.md

 But other lacunae are harder to account for. *Butthead* is common, so why are *asshead* and *bumhead* so rare?
 Why does *buttclown* fail where *assclown* succeeds?

 For that matter, why are some affixes so much more productive than other terms from the same semantic category? *-face*, *-head*, and *-brain* are extremely productive suffixes.
 Why not other body parts?
 Why do *poopheart*, *scumeyes*, *dickhand*, or *monkeyhair* just sound ridiculous rather than wounding?
-Perhaps head, face, and brains are uniquely suited to metonymically referring to a person as a whole.
+Perhaps head, face, and brains are uniquely suited to metonymically referring to a person as a whole (but why?).

 The full dataset of Reddit pejorative compounds is [available here on GitHub](https://github.com/colinmorris/pejorative-compounds).
 The repo also includes:
 - a very long README documenting some of the technical details of the data collection process, including notes on false positives (some of which we can automatically filter out, and some we can't)
-- the scripts used to create the dataset
+- the scripts used to scrape and process the dataset
 - the code used to generate the visualizations in this post

 Special thanks to my cousin Kate who opened my eyes to the joy of taboo compound formation many years ago with her Shakespearean coinage, "fuckmitten".
 Still not entirely sure what it means, but I think about it a lot.